dotZeroSlash/helix-audio/README.md

 ```

 2. Wait for initialization and calibration

+3. Window Controls:
+   - Alt+H: Toggle window visibility
+   - Minimize: Hides to system tray
+   - Window appears automatically for important events

+The assistant will continue running in the background even when the window is hidden.

-3. Say the wake word ("helix")
+4. Say the wake word ("helix")
-4. Ask your Windows-related question
+5. Ask your Windows-related question
-5. Listen to the AI-generated response
+6. Listen to the AI-generated response

 ## Voice Commands